-The Authority adopted a number of HR Policies during the year.
-It continued to use a proportion of its core funding to leverage in other income, for example it made a successful application for £300,000 to the Big Lottery 'Reaching Communities Fund' for Pedall, a partnership between the Authority and local organisations to assist enjoyment of the Forest for those people with disabilities, and continues to work in partnership with the New Forest Trust to develop a 'Love the Forest' Visitor Giving Scheme.
+The Authority continues to use a proportion of its core funding to leverage in other income for the Forest and continues to work in partnership with the New Forest Trust to grow the 'Love the Forest' Visitor Giving Scheme.

 Service level agreements with New Forest District Council provided the services of strategic HR advice, internal audit, GIS and some accountancy services.
-The Authority also provides services to other local bodies through SLAs; these included archaeology, trees, rangers, building conservation & design, communications and ecology services during the last year.
+The Authority also provides services to other local bodies through SLAs; this included archaeology, trees, rangers, building conservation & design, communications and ecology services during the last year.